leanflutter/awesome-flutter-desktop/README.md

 - [bitsdojo_window](https://github.com/bitsdojo/bitsdojo_window) - A package to help with creating custom windows with Flutter desktop (custom border, titlebar and minimize/maximize/close buttons) and common desktop window operations (show/hide/position on screen) for Windows and macOS
 - [chicago](https://github.com/tvolkert/chicago) - The Chicago widget set is an alternate design language for Flutter designed for desktop (keyboard and mouse) form factors.
 It is based on Apache Pivot.
 - [connectivity_plus](https://github.com/fluttercommunity/plus_plugins) - Flutter plugin for discovering the state of the network (WiFi & mobile/cellular) connectivity on Android and iOS.
+- [contextual_menu](https://github.com/leanflutter/contextual_menu) - This plugin allows Flutter desktop apps to create native context menus.
 - [dart_vlc](https://github.com/alexmercerind/dart_vlc) - Flutter media playback, broadcast, recording & chromecast library.
-Based on libVLC & libVLC++.
+Based on libvlc.
 - [dbus](https://github.com/canonical/dbus.dart) - A native Dart implementation of the D-Bus message bus client.
 This package allows Dart applications to directly access services on the Linux desktop.
 - [desktoasts](https://github.com/alexmercerind/desktoasts) - A plugin to show native toasts on Windows.
 - [desktop_context_menu](https://github.com/rows/desktop_context_menu) - A plugin that opens a context menu on the cursor position.